Skip to content

 5 Beginner Mistakes to Avoid

-Investing money you can't afford to lose
+Investing more than you can afford to lose — only use disposable capital

 Frequently Asked Questions

-Is crypto a good investment in 2026?+
+Is crypto a good investment in 2026? +

 Crypto has outperformed every traditional asset class over the last decade, but with extreme volatility.
 Post-halving cycles, institutional ETF adoption, and growing utility suggest potential, but past returns don't guarantee future results.
 A small allocation (1–5% of portfolio) is how most advisors recommend approaching it.

-Can I start investing with just €50?+
+Can I start investing with just €50? +

 Yes.
 Binance allows trades from as little as €10. €50 is enough to buy fractional Bitcoin and start learning.
 DCA with €50/month for a year gives you €600 invested with averaged-out entry prices.

-Is it too late to invest in Bitcoin?+
+Is it too late to invest in Bitcoin? +

 Bitcoin has been called 'too expensive' at every price point.
 Its fixed supply (21M coins) and growing institutional demand through ETFs suggest long-term appreciation potential.
 DCA removes the timing question — you buy at an average price over time.

-Should I invest in crypto or stocks?+
+Should I invest in crypto or stocks? +

 Both have a place in a diversified portfolio.
 Stocks offer stability and dividends.
 Crypto offers higher growth potential with higher risk.
 Many investors allocate 90–95% to traditional assets and 5–10% to crypto.

-How do I pay taxes on crypto in Europe?+
+How do I pay taxes on crypto in Europe? +

 Tax rates vary by country.
 Germany: 0% after 1 year holding.
 France: flat 30%.
-Italy: 33%.
+Italy: 26%.
 From 2026, DAC8 requires automatic reporting.
 See our Crypto Tax Guide for EU Investors for country-specific details.

-What's the safest way to invest in crypto?+
+What's the safest way to invest in crypto? +

 Dollar-cost averaging into Bitcoin over 2+ years on a regulated exchange like Binance.
 No leverage, no altcoin gambling, no day trading.
 Just consistent, small purchases over time.